Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

 ```
 ChromeDevExtWarningPatcher.exe
-  --disableGroups    Set what patch groups you don't want to use.
+  --groups           Set what patch groups you want to use.
 See patterns.xml to get the group ids (comma-seperated: 0,1,2)

   -w, --noWait       Disable the almost-pointless wait after finishing